Building Bonds Within Marine Families

 Ryan Pavel, right, talks with program participant Anand Kathari during one of the WSP’s academic boot camps.
 (Photo by Craig Pessman for Warrior-Scholar Project)

 “We’re very proud.
-About 90% of our folks go on to complete their degrees, which blows the overall college completion rate out of the water,” said Pavel.
-The overall completion rate for veterans is 72%.
+About 90% of our folks go on to complete their degrees, which blows the overall college com-pletion rate out of the water,” said Pavel.
+The completion rate for enlisted veterans who are using their post-9/11 GI Bill benefits is 47%, according to at least one published study.

 Hunter Eggleston, 27, is a WSP boot camp grad and success story.
 After serving as a Navy corpsman for five years, Eggleston separated from the military in January 2023.
 He began applying for college and, after learning about WSP on Instagram, completed a boot camp at the University of Notre Dame.
 Now he’s three years into a five-year double major in electrical engineering and Chinese at the University of Vermont.